 Image credit: Durian Hill

-Durian mooncakes can make you full fast, which is why enjoying them in smaller doses is the way to go.
-Durian Hill’s Moonlite Series Musang King Durian Mooncakes ($101.37, U.P. $109) are perfect for this, since they come in a box of 8 and can be popped into the mouth at one go.
+Durian mooncakes can make you full fast, which is why enjoying them in smaller doses is sometimes the way to go.
+Durian Hill’s Moonlite Series Musang King Durian Mooncakes ($88 for 8 pieces) are perfect for this, since they come in petite sizes and can be popped into the mouth at one go.
 The charcoal bamboo outer skin also adds a complementary texture to the durian filling.

 Get durian mooncakes from Durian Hill.

-Address: Check out Aroma Truffle’s full list of locations.
+Address: Check out the full list of Aroma Truffle outlets.

 Get durian mooncakes from Aroma Truffle.

 Emicakes is known for whipping up eggless cakes that are allergy-friendly, without compromising on taste.
 They’ve also cemented quite a reputation for making quality durian cakes, priding themselves on using 100% real durian ingredients.
 Hit them up if you’re looking for no frills mooncakes that are still delicious – they have affordable D24 durian mooncakes from $28 (U.P. $44) for 2 pieces.

 The Mao Shan Wang variety is priced at $44 (U.P. $66) for 2, or you can get a nifty combo of 2 D24 mooncakes and 2 MSW ones for $46 (U.P. $98) – almost half the original price.
 For those who’d like just a taste without risking overindulgence, they also sell single D24 mooncakes for $11.90 apiece.